wymangr/blueiris_exporter/README.md

 To run the exporter (example):
 ```
-blueiris_exporter-amd64.exe --cameras=C1,C2,C3 --logpath=C:\BlueIris\log
+blueiris_exporter-amd64.exe --logpath=C:\BlueIris\log
 ```

 You can also run blueiris_exporter as a Windows service in the background.
 Open command prompt as `Administrator` (Start ->CMD->right click->Run as administrator) and change directory to the directory you saved the executiable.
 `IMPORTANT`: You may need to run the exporter once via command line shown above.
 A firewall allow window will pop up that you must click allow!
 ```
-blueiris_exporter-amd64.exe --service.install --cameras=C1,C2,C3 --logpath=C:\BlueIris\log --telemetry.addr=:1234
+blueiris_exporter-amd64.exe --service.install --logpath=C:\BlueIris\log --telemetry.addr=:1234
 blueiris_exporter-amd64.exe --service.start
 ```

-If you need to update the config for the service, (Add cameras, update path of the log dir etc) You can do so by uninstalling the service and installing with the new config
+If you need to update the config for the service, (Update path of the log dir etc) You can do so by uninstalling the service and installing with the new config

 ```
 blueiris_exporter-amd64.exe --service.stop
 blueiris_exporter-amd64.exe --service.uninstall
-blueiris_exporter-amd64.exe --service.install --cameras=C1,C2,C3,C4 --logpath=C:\BI\log --telemetry.addr=:5678
+blueiris_exporter-amd64.exe --service.install --logpath=C:\BI\log --telemetry.addr=:5678
 blueiris_exporter-amd64.exe --service.start
 ```